Close

 Students must not share personal, confidential, proprietary, or restricted materials with AI tools, including:

-• Personal data about themselves or others
+• Personal data about others in the class

 • Classmates' work